-*Check with your CPA to verify the tax costs or benefits to trading or selling your boat based on your personal state and federal tax situation.
+*Check with your CPA to verify the tax costs or benefits of trading or selling your boat based on your personal state and federal tax situation.

 After reading this, you may be convinced you want to trade in your old boat to the dealer to keep things simple.
 There is a catch…

 Not all boat dealers offer to take used boats as a trade-in.
 Other boat dealers have age restrictions.
 For example, some dealers will only take in a boat that is five years old or newer as a trade-in boat.